Acceptor#

 // TLS handshake initiated

-// Client should call waitEncrypted() to complete handshake
+// call waitEncrypted() to complete it

 }